Research Institute: University of Washington, University of California Berkeley

 Duration: 1/2021- 09/2021

-Contributions: Contributing author for Association Computing Machinery Human-Computer Interaction Journal, primary and secondary source researcher, written ideation, video and photo production
+Contributions: Contributing author for academic papers, primary and secondary source researcher, written and sketch-based ideation, video and photo production

 Team: Dr. James Pierce, Dr. Richmond Wong, Dr. Neilly Than, Nathaniel Gray (MHCI+D), Ashten Alexander, Tsai-Shan Chiang, Lavi Tang, Olivia Quesada, Sandra Yao